 QL-05: High-temperature reverse bias (HTRB)

-Purpose: Apply reverse bias (voltage 80-100% of the rated voltage) at high temperature to evaluate increase in leakage current and insulation deterioration.
+Purpose: Apply reverse bias (voltage 80-100% of the rated voltage) at high temperature to evaluate the increase in leakage current and insulation deterioration.

 QL-06: High-temperature gate bias (HTGB)

-Purpose: To apply gate voltage in a high temperature environment and investigate the deterioration of the oxide film and the increase in leakage current.
+Purpose: To apply gate voltage in a high-temperature environment and investigate the deterioration of the oxide film and the increase in leakage current.

 Evaluate changes in characteristics after a certain period of time (e.g. 1000 hours).